shanerbo/sudoku/README.md

 allegedly this is all possible challenges with 17 clues.
 Note that 17 clues does not mean longest solving time.
 A second huge file  `random` contains 21460 different Sudoku challenges of varying (human) difficulty rating.
-Specify `-v` to validate the solution and to search for more than one solution.
+Specify `-v` to validate the solution and to search for more solutios.

 ## Run
 Show the argument options